SteamNSteel/McGUI/README.md

 The 'shadowJar' task is provided by the plugin, it is the task that will embed one jar within another, and optionally change all the package references to prevent colliding.

 Inside of the dependencies, you specify which artifacts you are going to shade.
-In this case, the deobfuscated McGUI.
+By using deobfCompile when declaring your dependency, ForgeGradle will prefix your dependendency with "deobf.{mcp mappings identifier}.", and remove the "API" classifier from McGUI.
+This document will be updated once I find a better way to detect what the mappings identifier is.
 You may add other dependencies to shade here too.

 Next, we've annouced that the classifier of the shadowJar will be the same as the unshaded jar, so that the reobfuscation task will work on the shaded jar.